 If you clicked on this page, it means you give a damn about the planet - and we love that.
-Unfortunately, making clothes is not sustainable in nature.
-It is our responsibility to be transparent with you about the initiatives we've taken to place ourselves on the journey towards holistic sustainability.
+Unfortunately, making clothes is not sustainable in nature, and we don't claim to be a sustainable brand.
+It is our responsibility to be transparent with you and this page covers some of the decisions we've made towards the path of sustainability.

 If you have a question about something that we do or something you want us to do better, please get in touch via email firstname.lastname@example.org.